evilmonkeyinc/jsonpath/README.md

 allows for additional operators to be applied to the current object to retrieve a child element.

-It is possible to use indexes to reference elements in a map, the order is determined by the keys in alphabetical order.

 A negative value for an index is supported, resulting in the elements being counted in reverse, `-1` would represent the last item in the collection, `-2` the second last, and so on.

 ### Union